 I left school in 1992 (Brine Leas School, Nantwich) and within a short period of time afterwards a lot of the people that I'd been at school with had been killed in car crashes.

-One morning walking through Crewe Town Square I noticed that the local group of the Institute of Advanced Motorists had a display and following that I became an advanced driver at the age of 19!
+One morning walking through Crewe Town Square I noticed that the local group of the Institute of Advanced Motorists had a display and after signing me up I became a full member at the age of 19!

 Eventually I found myself observing people through the IAM test and found I really enjoyed helping people to develop their driving skills.

 In 2000 I passed my RoSPA advance driving test and in 2002 I qualified as a DVSA Approved Driving Instructor but left the learner driver business to concentrate on fleet training in 2015.

 I have a City & Guilds Preparing to Teach in the Lifelong Learning Sector (level 4) teaching certificate and the QCF certificate in Assessing Vocational Achievement (level 3)